rails/rails/guides/source/active_record_validations_callbacks.md

 Strict Validations
 ------------------

-You can also specify validations to be strict and raise +ActiveModel::StrictValidationFailed+ when the object is invalid.
+You can also specify validations to be strict and raise `ActiveModel::StrictValidationFailed` when the object is invalid.

 ```ruby
 class Person < ActiveRecord::Base